Call us to check on your specific insurance at 616-224-1110

 Providing complete and accurate third party payer information and meeting any financial obligations related to the services received.

 You have the right to make informed decisions regarding your care.
 An advance directive is a written document which allows you to specify the medical care you wish to receive in the event that you lose the ability to make decisions or are unable to communicate them.
+We will document in a prominent part of your medical record whether or not you have executed an advance directive.

 Under Michigan law, you may express your desires ahead of time and choose to assign another person to make these decisions for you in conformity with your desires.
 This is done by executing a legal document called a Durable Power of Attorney for Health Care (DPOA).
 Although Grand Valley Surgical Center, LLC does not honor advance directives in regards to Do Not Resuscitate (DNR) we will gladly provide you more detailed information, sample forms and assist you in writing your advanced directives if requested.